Best Walkie Talkies with Headsets: Complete 2021 Buyer’s Guide

 This set of two walkie talkies features sixteen channels each, offering long range communication that’s perfect for hiking, camping, or the workplace.
 Of course, while this set is labeled as long range it actually only offers a range of two and a half up to five miles, depending on terrain and your location at time of use.
 Since it operates via UHF, it’s a better choice for indoor use, although it can still offer a reliable performance outdoors, it just may not offer the type of range capability you’re looking for.

 This set comes equipped with some great features including a built-in flashlight, and an emergency alarm, which is designed to alert other members in your party in the event of an emergency.
-The included headset allows users to communicate with coworkers, friends, or family, hands-free, making them a safer choice for hikers, construction workers, hunters and more.
+The included headset allows users to communicate with coworkers, friends, or family, hands-free, making them a safer and excellent option for hikers, construction workers, hunters and more.

 - Includes emergency alarm